This morning, I was going through my email inbox and I read a message containing a marketing word that makes me cringe.

 The emails all looked eerily similar.
 It’s like they were all using the same email marketing template.

-What matters to me, is that when I see that word, I know I’m in that marketer’s funnel.
+When I see that word in an email, I know I’m in that marketer’s sales funnel.
 And at this point, I think we all know how the funnel works, right?

 You get some friendly emails initially to warm you up, and then BAM, here come the sales offers.

 Don’t get me wrong; it’s fine for these folks to make money.
-I’m a capitalist and an Incomist, I want to make money too.
+As an Incomist, I want to make money too.
 We all do, right?

 If you’re in someone’s marketing funnel, they better have earned it.